Walids35/mcp-paper-finder/README.md

 ### 1. Run with Docker (Recommended) 🐳

-Add the Docker run command as your MCP tool path in your MCP client.
+Copy this JSON as your MCP tool in your MCP client (Make sure to locate the config file).
 Feel free to add `env` variable in the env section.
 Env variables are presented in `.env.example`.

 ```json
 "mcpServers": {